Do you like getting a good workout but struggle to find the energy for it? Well, consider cordyceps as a pre-workout supplement!

 - Mild stomach discomfort

-However, these side effects will only appear when you use a very high level or dosage of cordyceps product in your nutrition.
-Using cordyceps the right way pre workout means zero chances of dealing with side effects.
+However, these side effects will only appear when you use a very high dosage of cordyceps in your nutrition.
+Using cordyceps the right way pre-workout means zero chances of dealing with side effects.

-Doctors, however, indicate that the best way to get started with cordyceps is first to consume and maintain the dose of 2g or 2000mg for workout performance enhancement.
-This dosage is enough to produce the benefits without having any side effects or tolerance issues.
+Doctors, however, indicate that the best way to get started with cordyceps is to consume and maintain 2g or 2000mg for workout performance enhancement.
+If your body gets used to this dosage, you can slowly increase it over time.

 Cordyceps mushrooms produce all the health benefits they do due to a specific protein, namely, cordycepin.
-This protein is an adenosine derivative and functions similar to the adenosine in the body.
+This protein is an adenosine derivative and functions similarly to the body's adenosine.

-It helps produce ATP, which is the body's energy currency, hence resulting in the energy boost the cordyceps supplements are famous for.
-The recommended cordyceps dosage for athletes should be between 2 to 3 grams.
+It helps produce ATP, the body's energy currency, which boosts energy.
+The recommended cordyceps dosage for athletes should be between 2 to 3 grams daily.